Essential Glock 17 Accessories

 — Jason MosherCADRE Dispatch

-I would have never guessed more advancements were on the way, but they were.
-Handgun optics, flat-faced triggers, fiber optic sights, compensators and more would all have their debut as the next hot Glock 17 accessory.
-Cops are usually the last people to get new toys and accessories.
-But eventually, we do, and each accessory changes how we do things.
-During my time as a law enforcement officer, I’ve found some Glock 17 accessories I like and a few that are on my wish list.
-Here they are in no particular order.
+Cops are usually the last to get new gear, but when they do, each accessory can significantly change how they operate.
+As a law enforcement officer, I’ve discovered some great Glock 17 accessories and a few that are still on my wish list.
+Here they are, in no particular order.

 Streamlight TLR-1 HL tactical light.